pptx704/domainim/README.md

 # Additional Notes
 This project is still in its early stages.
 There are several limitations I am aware of.

-The two engines I am using currently have some sort of response limit. [dnsdumpster](https://dnsdumpster.com) can fetch upto 100 subdomains. [crt.sh](https://crt.sh) also randomizes the results in case of too many results.
+The two engines I am using (I'm calling them engine because Sublist3r does so) currently have some sort of response limit. [dnsdumpster](https://dnsdumpster.com) can fetch upto 100 subdomains. [crt.sh](https://crt.sh) also randomizes the results in case of too many results.
 I am planning to add more engines in the future (at least a brute force engine).

-It might seem that the way vhostnames are printed, it is just brings repeition on the table.
+It might seem that the way vhostnames are printed, it just brings repeition on the table.

 ![](https://i.postimg.cc/HLkC413T/image.png)